 Employees who work for tips - If you received $20 or more in tips during February, report them to your employer.
 You can use Form 4070.

 Employers - Nonpayroll withholding.
-If the monthly deposit rule applies, deposit the tax for payments in February.
+If the monthly deposit rule applies, deposit the tax for payments in March.

 Employers - Social Security, Medicare, and withheld income tax.
-If the monthly deposit rule applies, deposit the tax for payments in February.
+If the monthly deposit rule applies, deposit the tax for payments in March.

 Copyright © 2014 All materials contained in this document are protected by U.S. and international copyright laws.
 All other trade names, trademarks, registered trademarks and service marks are the property of their respective owners.